zayaslui/laravel-openshift-1/readme.md

 This quickstart was created to make it easy to get started with Laravel 5.6 on OpenShift v3.

 The simplest way to install this application is to use the OpenShift quickstart template.

-To install the quickstart, follow [these directions](#installation).
+To install the quickstart, read [my blog on Medium](https://medium.com/@matriphe/laravel-5-6-template-for-openshift-b8dacd53c152).

 ## Installation ##

-1. Create an account at [http://www.openshift.com/devpreview/register.html](http://www.openshift.com/devpreview/register.html)
+1. Create an OpenShif account

 2. [Install the OpenShift CLI tools](https://docs.openshift.com/online/getting_started/beyond_the_basics.html#btb-installing-the-openshift-cli)